SelfDevTV/forum-server/README.md

-# jwt-express-simple-boilerplate
+# Forum Server

-Boilerplate for a simple Express Application with Database (mongoDB) and simple JWT Authentification.
+A backend for a new forum application.

 **How to use:**